 How Can Bitcoin Be Worth Money?

 Money, or a currency, can be understood in two main ways:

 First, money is a medium of exchange.
 That is, I have to be able to give you Bitcoin in exchange for, say, a can of Coke, or a haircut.
-This is a somewhat problematic issue for Bitcoin right now (see below), but for the most part you can do this.

 Second, money is a store of value.
 This is actually problematic for all forms of money, not just Bitcoin – but generally speaking, Bitcoin can act as a store of value.